darkrelics/eidolon-engine/documentation/schema.md

 ### Wound Object Structure

+Wounds are represented differently depending on context:

+#### In Character Table
 The Wound object is stored as a MAP within the Character table's Wounds list.
 Each wound map represents one point of damage:

 | Field        | Type     | Description                                                       |